-At times you may, for some reason, find that your Windows Live Hotmail or Microsoft account has been suspended.
-This usually occurs when the Hotmail team that your mail account has been compromised or is being misused by someone to send out a lot of junk mail.
-In such an eventuality, you may find that you are locked out of your own Live account, and you may see the following message, instead of your familiar Inbox.
+At times you may, for some reason, find that your Outlook, Hotmail or Microsoft account has been suspended.
+This usually occurs when Microsoft feels that your mail account has been compromised or is being misused by someone to send out a lot of junk mail.
+In such an eventuality, you may find that you are locked out of your own email account, and you may see the following message, instead of your familiar Inbox.

-Outlook or Microsoft Account Blocked
+Outlook, Hotmail or Microsoft Account Blocked

 Here you can verify that you own this account by two methods.
-You can ask Hotmail to send you a verification code by mail to your alternate email Id or SMS it to your mobile number.
+You can ask Microsoft to send you a verification code by mail to your alternate email Id or SMS it to your mobile number.

 Microsoft has also introduced two kinds of proofs for account recovery.
 You can now link up your Hotmail account to your PC as also to your mobile phone for enhanced security.
 You also want to follow some of these Hotmail Sign In tips in the future.

 After you receive the verification code, enter it and click on Continue.

 The Hotmail team probably decided to show this message as a matter of abundant precaution, in the interest of its users.
 They want you to ensure that your Windows computer has not been compromised and ensure that your Windows Updates are turned on.
-But since I was sure, it did not apply to me, I clicked on Continue.
+But since I was sure, it did not apply to me; I clicked on Continue.

 In the next step, you will be asked to set a new password.
 Please do so and set a strong password.

-Finally you will be asked to review your alternate email ID and mobile number and confirm them.
+Finally, you will be asked to review your alternate email ID and mobile number and confirm them.
 Please check them, select the appropriate response and click on Continue.

-Recover Windows Live ID or Microsoft Account
+Recover Outlook, Hotmail or Microsoft Account

 That’s it you are done, and you can now sign in with your new password.